flenniken/statictea/docs/matches.md

 # matchVersionNotCached

 Match a StaticTea version number.
+"Not cached" allows it to be called by a function because it has no side effects.

 ```nim
 func matchVersionNotCached(line: string; start: Natural = 0;